Diamondprox: 2017

 Spring split of LCL was disappointing with the team failing to reach playoffs and finishing in 6th place out of 8 teams with 6 wins and 8 losses.

 Before summer split, roster changes were made, the acquisition of well renowned top regional players helped Diamondprox conquer the LCL title and a sport in play in stage at the 2017 World Championship.

 In the play in Stage the team went 0-4 and lost all games which made the organization make a change in the Coach position.

 2018

-With a new Coach and same talented roster, Gambit.CIS managed to win spring split of the 2018 LCL and qualify for the Play-in stage of the mid season invitational in berlin the second most prestigious international League of Legends Esports event.
+Following a coaching change and the retention of its existing roster, Gambit.CIS won the 2018 LCL Spring Split.
+This victory qualified the team for the Play-In stage of the Mid-Season Invitational in Berlin, the second-highest ranked international tournament in League of Legends esports.
+During the group stage, Gambit secured first place in their group, finishing with a record that included a single defeat.

-In Berlin Diamondprox -in the studio where he played the EU LCS- with the Gambit boys managed to win their group in a convincing way dropping a single close game.